Zhenye-Na/blog/_posts/2018-09-07-build-neural-network-with-mnist-from-scratch.md

 > In this post, I will introduce how to implement a Neural Network from scratch with Numpy and training on MNIST dataset.
 >
+> Long read and Heavy mathematical notations
+>
 > *This is originally HW1 of CS598: Deep Learning at UIUC.*
+>
+> If you have no access to the dataset or the full source code right now.
+Please be patient, I will make my repo "public" as soon as 2018 Fall semester ends. ^_^

 # Build Neural Network from scratch with Numpy on MNIST Dataset

-In this post, when we're done we'll be able to achieve 98% precision on the MNIST dataset.
-We will use **mini-batch Gradient Descent**.
-We will also use another way to initialize our network's weights.
+In this post, when we're done we'll be able to achieve $ 98\% $ precision on the MNIST dataset.
+We will use **mini-batch Gradient Descent** to train and we will use another way to initialize our network's weights.

 ## Implementation

 ### Prepare MNIST dataset

 First, we need prepare out dataset.
 In this examle, it will be the [MNIST dataset](https://github.com/Zhenye-Na/cs598/blob/master/assignments/mp1/MNISTdata.hdf5).
 We need One-hot encode the labels of MNIST dataset.
-If you are not familiar with one-hot encoding, there is another post concerning this topic and can be found [here](https://zhenye-na.github.io/2018/05/05/why-is-onehot-encoding-working.html).
+If you are not familiar with **one-hot encoding**, there is another post concerning this topic and can be found [here](https://zhenye-na.github.io/2018/05/05/why-is-onehot-encoding-working.html).

 ```python
 # load MNIST data